Intro to Lower Body Challenges After 40

 Active Warm-Up: Preparing the Muscles and Joints

-An active warm-up is a cornerstone of a safe and effective leg workout, especially for men over 40.
+An active warm-up is a cornerstone of a safe and effective leg workout, especially for a workout routine for men over 40.
 As the body ages, the muscles and joints may not be as pliable as they once were, making injury prevention a top priority.
 Incorporating dynamic movements that mirror the workout ahead can significantly reduce the risk of strains or sprains.

 Key exercises for an active warm-up should target the areas that will be engaged during the leg workout.
 Movements such as clamshells and lateral leg raises with an exercise band are excellent for activating the hips, glutes, and lower back.
 These exercises not only prepare the muscles for the load to come but also enhance blood flow, which is crucial for muscle performance and recovery.